-- (1) Salary is inclusive of salary, allowances and Central Provident Fund contributions. - (2) Directors' fees are subject to the approval of the shareholders at the forthcoming AGM. - (3) Based on the service agreement, Mr Ching Chiat Kwong is eligible to be paid an incentive bonus, if the profit before tax of the Group ("PBT") exceeds \$\$7.5 million based on the audited financial statements, equivalent to 3% of \$\$2.0 million, 4% of \$\$2.5 million, and 5% of the PBT in excess of \$\$7.5 million.
-According to the audited financial statements for FY2012, the PBT exceeded \$\$7.5 million.
-As a result, an incentive bonus of \$\$0.9 million would be paid to Mr Ching Chiat Kwong. - (4) Ms Ching Chiat Dee is the sister of Mr Ching Chiat Kwong, the executive chairman and CEO of the Company.
+- (1) Salary is inclusive of salary, allowances and Central Provident Fund contributions. - (2) Directors' fees are subject to the approval of the shareholders at the forthcoming AGM. - (3) Based on the service agreement, Mr Ching Chiat Kwong is eligible to be paid an incentive bonus, if the profit before tax less minority interests of the Group ("PBT") exceeds \$\$7.5 million based on the audited financial statements, equivalent to 0% of the first \$\$3.0 million of the PBT, 3% of the next \$2.0 million of the PBT, 4% of the next \$\$2.5 million of the PBT, and 5% of the PBT in exceeds \$\$7.5 million.
+According to the audited financial statements for FY2013, the PBT exceeded \$\$7.5 million.
+As a result, an incentive bonus of \$\$4.1 million would be paid to Mr Ching Chiat Kwong. - (4) Ms Ching Chiat Dee is a sister of Mr Ching Chiat Kwong, the Executive Chairman and CEO of the Company.

-Save as disclosed in note (4) above, there is no employee who is an immediate family member of a director or the CEO and was paid more than S\$150,000 during FY2012.
+Save as disclosed in note (4) above, there is no employee who is an immediate family member of a director or the CEO and was paid more than S\$150,000 during FY2013.
 "Immediate family member" means spouse, child, adopted child, step-child, brother, sister and parent.